mimipeshy/dice-game/README.md

 - The player can choose to 'Hold', which means that his ROUND score gets added to his GLBAL score.
 After that, it's the next player's turn
 - The first player to reach 100 points on GLOBAL score wins the game

-# To play the game:
+# To play the game:-
 - Visit this link and get started https://mimipeshy.github.io/dice-game/